-Substitute Senate Bill No. 1355 seeks to enhance the regulatory framework surrounding prescription drugs, devices, and nonlegend drugs in Connecticut, with a particular focus on nonsterile compounded pharmaceutical products.
-The bill introduces new definitions, such as "Component," "Nonsterile compounded pharmaceutical product," and "Nonsterile compounding pharmacy," and mandates the Commissioner of Consumer Protection, in consultation with the Commission of Pharmacy, to adopt regulations ensuring compliance with state laws and United States Pharmacopeia standards.
-It also allows for the importation of specific drugs, including levonorgestrel, mifepristone, and misoprostol, to improve patient access.
-Additionally, the bill modifies existing regulations for pharmaceutical marketing firms, requiring annual registration and reporting of representatives while removing the obligation for the department to post representative lists online.
+Substitute Bill No. 1355 seeks to enhance the regulation of nonsterile compounded pharmaceutical products and the practices of pharmaceutical marketing firms in Connecticut.
+It introduces new definitions, such as "Component," "Nonsterile compounded pharmaceutical product," and "Nonsterile compounding pharmacy," and mandates the Commissioner of Consumer Protection to adopt regulations ensuring compliance with state laws and United States Pharmacopeia standards.
+The bill allows the Department of Consumer Protection to import specific drugs, including levonorgestrel, mifepristone, and misoprostol, to improve patient access.
+It also modifies existing regulations for pharmaceutical marketing firms by requiring annual registration and detailed reporting of representatives' activities, while repealing certain provisions related to representative lists.
+Additionally, it allows licensed veterinarians to authorize individuals to dispense prescription veterinary drugs under specific conditions.

 GL Joint Favorable Substitute: 20-613a, 20-623, 20-624